Thelma Holt: Career

-After a successful career as an actress, in partnership with Charles Marowitz, Holt founded the Open Space Theatre in Tottenham Court Road, London, which became the forerunner of the London fringe.
-In 1977, she joined The Round House in Chalk Farm as Artistic and Executive Director.
-There she instigated a policy of bringing the best of regional theatre to London: Citizens Theatre (Glasgow), Royal Exchange Theatre Company (Manchester), Stephen Joseph Theatre Company, Scarborough.
+Graduating from RADA, Holt enjoyed a fairly successful career as an actress and understudied her friend Vanessa Redgrave.
+She then founded the Open Space Theatre on Tottenham Court Road in partnership with Charles Marowitz, a theatre which quickly became the forerunner of the London Fringe.
+In 1977, she joined The Round House in Chalk Farm as Artistic and executive director, instigating a policy of bringing the best of regional theatre to London including the Citizens Theatre (Glasgow), Royal Exchange Theatre Company (Manchester), and Stephen Joseph Theatre Company (Scarborough).